Mastercard/pkcs11-tools/docs/MANUAL.md

 In addition, PKCS#11 attributes can be specified, that will override attributes from the wrapping key file.

+## p11rewrap
+This command is actually a combination of `p11unwrap` and `p11wrap`, but is not storing the unwrapped key permanently.
+This way keys can be rewrapped to one or several public key(s).
+The syntax of this command is similar to `p11unwrap`; in addition, rewrapping jobs can be specified using the `-W` repeatable parameter (see `p11wrap` syntax for more details).

 ---
-## exchanging a secret key between tokens
+## exchanging a keys between tokens - the long way

 In order to exchange all kinds of keys between tokens, you must first exchange a symmetric key (typically AES), which implies this symmetric key to be itself exchanged, typically using an assymetric key.

 The following diagram depicts the different steps to execute to establish a key exchange channel between two tokens: